The construction of Green currents and singular theta lifts for unitary groups

-In this section, we want to compare the Green current of Kudla type $\Green^K(m,w,h)$, for $m\in \Q$, $h\in L^\dual/L$ and $w\in \R_{>0}$, and that of Bruinier type $\Green^B(m,h)$ (see below).
+In this section, we compare the Green forms of Kudla type $\Green^K(m,w,h)$, for $m\in \Q$, $h\in L^\dual/L$ and $w\in \R_{>0}$, and those of Bruinier type $\Green^B(m,h)$ (see below).
 The aim is to transfer some of the results of Ehlen and Sankaran from \cite{ES16} to the present setting.